rks101/egnet/README.md

 Note:- Do not ignore DNS TTL values.
 Sys admin should set DNS TTL values appropriately.
 See a few [DNS TTL basics](https://www.varonis.com/blog/dns-ttl) and [SOA TTL values](https://ns1.com/resources/understanding-ttl-values-in-dns-records).

+Note:- Before making a major change or to make a change effected presumably faster,
+i) lower the TTL of the concerned record to get it expired sooner,
+ii) make the change, and
+iii) edit TTL to a suitable value in the next 48-72 hours.

 $ dig @server hostname recort_type

 ```